A federal judge denies Trump's request for new trial in E. Jean Carroll legal saga

 Carroll sued Trump — twice (in 2019 and later in 2022) — for his public rebuke of her accusation.

+The columnist filed the second lawsuit against Trump (this time for both defamation and rape) after the state of New York lifted the statute of limitations for survivors of sexual assault to file civil claims.

-In May, jurors sided with her, though didn't find Trump raped Carroll.
+In May, jurors sided with her in this case.
+The jury didn't find Trump raped Carroll, however.
 The jury awarded her $5 million in total damages agreeing that he "sexually abused" her and that he defamed her when he denied her story.

-But this civil case, much like Trump's criminal cases, is far from over.
+But this case, much like Trump's criminal cases, is far from over.

-Following her victory in May, Carroll and her lawyers have since asked a court to expand the scope of a separate lawsuit against Trump, seeking at least an additional $10 million in damages.
+Her first lawsuit filed in 2019, referred to as Carroll I in the court, was filed for Trump's alleged defamatory statements.
+Following her victory in May, Carroll and her lawyers asked a court to expand the scope of the Carroll I case against Trump, seeking at least an additional $10 million in damages.

+Kaplan also said in her statement to NPR that Carroll "also looks forward to continuing to hold Trump accountable for what he did to her at the trial in Carroll I, which is scheduled to begin on January 15, 2024."

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.